Table of Contents

 BPPV is due to loose otoliths in the semicircular canals.
 These are usually found within the posterior canal.
 They are disturbed by head movement and cause the brief vertigo sensations experienced in BPPV.

 BPPV is a common condition with a good prognosis.
 It remits without treatment in around 30% of patients.
-And almost all patients do not suffer from the condition at 6 months post onset.
+And almost all patients do not suffer from the condition at 6 months post-onset.

 Pathophysiology of labyrinthitis

 Labyrinthitis is caused by inflammation of the labyrinthine and its associated vertigo has a rapid onset.
-Infection of the membranous labyrinth can result in intraluminal fibrosis and ossification.
+An infection of the membranous labyrinth can result in intraluminal fibrosis and ossification.
 Infections can spread from the middle ear (otitis media) to the inner ear and internal auditory canal and cause sensations of vertigo.